-Margaret Worth’s Untitled 1968 is a striking example of hard-edge abstraction by one of Australia’s outstanding abstract artists.
+Margaret Worth’s Untitled 1968 (currently on display in the Australian Art Collection, Queensland Art Gallery) is a striking example of hard-edge abstraction by one of Australia’s outstanding abstract artists.
 This rare modular structure tests the boundaries of painting and sculpture in a melding of colour and form.

 In the mid to late 1960s, Margaret Worth was making important contributions to the advancement of abstract art in Australia.
 At the time, however, this was poorly acknowledged, in part because of her relocation to New York in 1969 — where she later received a Master of Fine Arts from the prestigious Columbia University — but more significantly because women’s cultural contributions were still routinely sidelined in this era.

 Worth would have been an obvious and excellent candidate for ‘The Field’, the landmark exhibition of hard-edge abstraction in Australia, hosted by the National Gallery of Victoria in 1968, but she was inexplicably overlooked.
 Her work was fabricated to exacting standards and with fine attention to detail in the design and grade of her materials.
 Thankfully, Worth’s work from this period survives in good condition for this commitment to quality and her self-belief.